linemos/introduction-to-kubernetes/tasks/setup-and-installation.md

 ```
 gcloud init
 ```

-The command includes authentication for your user.
+1. Choose option 1 when you are asked about the configuration.
+2. When asked about what project you want to use, chose the one you created earlier.
-This will open a tab in your browser where you will login with your chosen Google-account.
+3. This will open a tab in your browser where you will login with your chosen Google-account.

-You will not have to sign in with Kubernetes (kubectl) since this is a part of gcloud.
+**After the init process is finished**
+1. Go to the Google Cloud Console in your browser and search in the search field for Google Compute Engine API.
+2. Click enable

 **Authentication only**